stacks-archive/radiks/README.md

 ## Installation

 To get started, first setup MongoDB and a radiks server.
+You **must** use MongoDB >3.6, because they fixed an issue with naming patterns in keys.
 Check out the [`radiks-server`](https://github.com/hstove/radiks-server) documentation for more information.

 In your client-side code, install the `radiks` package: